Why the bond market is more fragile than you think

-Portfolio managers are hoarding cash.
+Worried portfolio managers are hoarding cash.
 BlackRock, the world's largest fund manager, is suggesting regulators consider new fees for investors pulling out of funds.
 Apollo Management, famous for profiting from a bond collapse 25 years ago, is launching a fund to bet against bonds.

 What's at risk is more than money in retirement accounts.
 Big investors often borrow when buying bonds and so losses can be magnified.
 Trillions of dollars of bets using derivatives ride on bonds, too.
 A small fall in prices could lead to losses that reverberate throughout the financial system.

 "There's no place to hide," says JPMorgan's William Eigen, head of the Strategic Income Opportunities fund, who has 63 percent of his portfolio in cash.

 Here are the reasons bond experts are worried:

 HIGH PRICES: Demand and prices have soared for nearly every kind of bond, even the diciest.
 Since the start of 2009, funds invested in "junk" bonds from risky companies have returned an average 14 percent each year, double its average in the prior six years.

 RISE OF QUICK-HIT INVESTORS: The biggest owners in many bonds are small Main Street investors more easily spooked than traditional holders like insurers and pension funds.
 Main Street investors buying through mutual funds and exchange traded funds, vehicles for quick-trading, own 40 percent of corporate bonds, according to the International Monetary Fund.
 The insurers and pension funds that help stabilize the market by sticking with bonds through busts hold 25 percent.